cbyte/amx/README.md

 Once the server has started then you can connect to the server by visiting `server-ip` or `server-ip/instrument-name` in your smartphone's browser, where server-ip is the IP address of the computer the server is running on, and the instrument-name is the name of the instrument you want to use.
 An instrument can only be assigned to one user at the same time.
 If the instrument already has been assigned, a different instrument will be randomly assigned to your smartphone.
 This will also happen if you choose to not specify an instrument name.

 ## Known issues
-The IE11 on Windows Phone 8.1 currently has a bug which prevents playing an instrument as long as your finger is touching the phone's screen.
+The IE11 on Windows Phone 8.1 currently has a bug which prevents playing an instrument for the total amount of time that your finger is touching the phone's screen.
 Independently from your actions, the browser will fire the *pointerUp* event after a short amount of time even when the finger has not been lifted from the screen.
-This event triggers the noteOff message.
+This event triggers the noteOff message, ultimately resulting in the sound generation to be stopped.